Historic Sites | Historic Hudson Valley

 The Historic Hudson Valley is flush with beautiful parks and magnificent scenic opportunities.
 Most parks offer picnic tables, some with views over the Hudson River.
 Find a park that is conveniently located and have a Picnic in the park.

 Plan a Manhattan-getaway, or plan a two-week vacation exploring history in the Hudson Valley.
 Take a leap back in time and visit the Historic Hudson Valley where you can place yourself in the homes and estates of presidents such as Franklin Delano Roosevelt, and titans of industry such as John D. Rockefeller and J.P.
 Morgan, all contributing to the development and growth of America in one way or another.

 Plan a vacation filled with history.
 Visit the Historic Hudson Valley of New York.
 Learn about the American Revolution, the signing of the Declaration of Independence, and the beginning of a new nation.
 Visitors of all ages can explore and delight in the story of the birth of the United States as they tour historic places of interest.

 The Historic Hudson Valley, steeped in history, overflows with natural beauty.
 See the lakes, the mountains, and magnificent landscapes of the valley.
 Visit the farmer's markets, and the pick-your-own fields of vegetables and fruit.
 Many Hudson Valley farms are part of the burgeoning sustainable and organic movement, so Pick-Your-Own fruit and vegetables and have a healthy picnic made from the produce of a local Hudson Valley farm.

-Orange County Parks
+Ulster County Parks